abinit/abinit/doc/tutorial/rf2.md

 In order to do interatomic force constant (IFC) calculations, and to compute associated phonon band structure and thermodynamical properties, you should first have some theoretical background.
-Let us assume that you have read the litterature relative to the [first tutorial on DFPT](/tutorial/rf1).
+Let us assume that you have read the literature relative to the [first tutorial on DFPT](/tutorial/rf1).
 You might find additional material, related to the present section, in [[cite:Gonze1997a]] -especially section IX-, [[cite:Lee1995]] and [[cite:Baroni2001]].
 If you haven't read parts of these references, we strongly advise you take the time to read them now.